 Damm and Franco (2014) write that hunting is currently banned in China.
 They recommend a combination of strictly controlled hunting by visiting and local hunters, which could be an option producing beneficial outcomes from conservation, economic and socio-cultural viewpoints.
 Trophy hunting needs little infrastructure investment.
 The ecological footprint of a very restricted number of visiting hunters, as well as their impact on the socio-cultural pattern of the population, would be minimal.
 On the other hand sustainable hunting programs for Tibetan Argali could offer alternatives for nomadic pastoralists.
 They may be willing to limit livestock numbers, control poaching and assist in conservation efforts if provided with economic incentives.

-Mammal watchers regularly report sightings from Tso Kar Lake in Ladakh, India, and from different locations in Mongolia.
-Since a few years travelling the Tibetan Plateau to look for wildlife has become more popular.
+Mammal watchers regularly report sightings from Tso Kar Lake in Ladakh, India.
+In China travelling the Tibetan Plateau to look for wildlife has also become more popular in recent years.

 Damm, Gerhard R. and Franco, Nicolás, 2014: The CIC Caprinae Atlas of the World – CIC International Council for Game and Wildlife Conservation, Budakeszi, Hungary in cooperation with Rowland Ward Publications RSA (Pty) Ltd., Johannesburg, South Africa.

 Harris, R.B. & Reading, R. 2008.
 Ovis ammon.
 The IUCN Red List of Threatened Species 2008: e.T15733A5074694. http://dx.doi.org/10.2305/IUCN.UK.2008.RLTS.T15733A5074694.en.
 Downloaded on 13 June 2018.